halveez/ec601_project1/README.md

 ## Applications

-Some of the most common applications of hyper spectral imaging include agricultural monitoring, What are applications of the topic?
+Some of the most common applications of hyper spectral imaging include agricultural monitoring, archaelogy, and large scale mining and production.[[1]](#1)

+What are applications of the topic?
 What is the societal significance of the research?